 When deciding indoor vs. outdoor charging for your home, indoor charging is the industry recommendation.
 Indoor charging protects your charging system connector and your car from animals, people, and the elements.

 If you have a charging system installed so that it sits on the outside of your house, you can purchase a special enclosure to protect your charging equipment.
-Regardless of the neighborhood you live in, taking the extra precaution to lock up your equipment ensures you will have the charge when you need it.
+Regardless of the neighborhood you live in, taking the extra precaution to lock up your equipment and charger accessories, ensures you will have the charge when you need it.

 For outdoor charging systems weather can accelerate the aging process, but many JuiceBox home customers report continued usage well past the three-year warranty .
 If you choose to have a new charging system installed on the exterior of your home, a weatherproof enclosure is not necessary, but can help maintain the resale value of your charging station if you plan to upgrade down the line.